irisnet/irisnet/WHITEPAPER.md

 Proceeds from the private sale of IRIS tokens will be used, first and foremost, for the development of the IRIS network.
 The planned usage distribution is as follows:

-* **Foundation Operations**: 10% (including service providers and contractors fees， for example, auditing, consulting, legal and other third party fees， and other overheads)
+* **Foundation Operations**: 10% (including service providers and contractors fees, for example, auditing, consulting, legal and other third party fees, and other overheads)

 * **Software Development**: 50% (including costs, fees and expenses directly attributable to the development of launch)